HariSekhon/Knowledge-Base/documentation-as-code.md

 This is much more readable than an inline code of `some_command -with args 1` and then carry on with your day.

-Code blocks have a Copy link to Clipboard making your life easier.
+Code blocks get a Copy to Clipboard link making your life easier.

 Inline code should only be for short references to command names or an arg eg. use the `git` command or specify `--force-with-lease` option in git if you really insist on doing rebases and force pushes.